A META-Health view on coincidence and fate

 So I feel quite competent in observing the onset and the outcome of unexpected physical trauma, and today I allow myself to look into the often-heard question: how does META-Health look upon accidents?

-To these belong most tendon- and ligament ruptures.
+– meaning, there is a conflict program running, prior to the accident occurring, which makes the accident possible in the first place.
+This accounts for most tendon and ligament ruptures.
 As these structures are very strong but also embedded, they are only prone to tear when they already are weakened.
 This happens in long or habitual stress phases of self-doubt and self-devaluation concerning the task the affected structure has to fulfill.
 This is easily traced and understood in athletes who identify strongly with their abilities to run, jump or dribble.

 Accidents can be provoked by a behaviour